oaguilar/automation-test-framework/Cobalt/README.txt

 Prerequisites:
-MongoDB available (preferably locally, but a mongo instance must be ready for connections, and the address must be added to the Cobalt/Config/db.js file)
+Install MongoDB available (preferably locally, but a mongo instance must be ready for connections, and the address must be added to the Cobalt/Config/db.js file)

 Installation Instructions for Cobalt: